bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 ```
 tb docs
 ```
-and head to a web browser and type `localhost`.
+and head to a web browser and type `localhost/docs`.

 If you don't want to use port 80 (default), or your OS doesn't allow it (linux for instance) you can use some other port (for example 8080)
 ```
 tb docs 8080
 ````
-Surf to `localhost:8080` in your browser.
+Surf to `localhost:8080/docs` in your browser.

 The server automatically regenerates the html when a markdown file is modified, you only have to reload the page in your web browser.
 There are some cases that are not handled though, and if you make changes to the menu for instance, you probably have to restart the server to get it all right.